-When she’s still uncomfortable, she might benefit from homeopathic teething tablets or their new natural teething gel.
+When she’s still uncomfortable, she might benefit from homeopathic teething tablets.
 Many parents report that these gentle remedies have been lifesavers.
 Infant acetaminophen or ibuprofen can provide stronger pain relief on occasion, if necessary.
 All of these can also help with sleep.

 How can teething be prevented?